Glenis studied for a B.A (Hons) in English Literature after retirement. She was awarded a degree at the age of 67.

-Note of explanation: God Save the Queen is an allusion to the words of the British National Anthem.
-The origins of the words of the anthem are obscure but the were first documented in the mid - eighteenth century.
+Note of explanation: God Save the Queen in poem Number 1 is an allusion to the words of the British National Anthem.
+The origins of the words of the anthem are obscure but the were first documented in the mid-18th century.

 A Book of Poems to Stop a Bullet

 A Shropshire Lad was eventually published in 1896 by Kegan Paul, at the poet's expense.
 The collection became immediately popular and sold out.
 Two years later, Housman changed his publisher, moving to Grant Richards, and two further editions were published at intervals of two years.

 Housman was insistent that the price of the collection should be kept down so that it was accessible to a large audience, declining royalty payments.
 With this in mind, he encouraged the production of cheap pocket editions.
 The popularity of the collection grew during the Second Boer War (1899-1902) and increased further during the First and Second World Wars.
 In World War I, many young men carried the book in their breast pockets as they went to the trenches.
 It has been reported that Housman stated that he hoped that his book would stop a bullet.

 By the 50th anniversary of the first publication, around 100 editions had been printed.
 In the centenary year of the end of WW1 (2018) general interest in the collection is growing again.
 The collection has been published in a new and aesthetically pleasing hardcover Penguin Classics edition.
 A slim volume, small enough to fit into a pocket.

 The Impact of the 1895 Trial of Oscar Wilde on A. E. Housman